noaione/blog.n4o.xyz/README.md

 - SEO friendly with RSS feed, sitemaps and more!

 ### Additional Features
-This feature only available on this fork
+This feature only available on this fork.

+**Side note**:<br />
+Not all of the added new feature is customizeable with config for now.

 - Internationalization (i18n) ready
 - Added Spotify integration (Now playing) to the Home page and Post area
 - Added the featured images to everywhere possible
-- Added new shortcode
+- Added new shortcodes
   - GitHub Code Embed
   - Gist Embed
   - Admonitions